 For More Information:

-- Sustainable Plants for Connecticut Schools - another useful list of native plants created by UConn Extension.
+- Sustainable Plants for Connecticut Schools and Plant Suppliers List - another useful list of native plants created by UConn Extension.

 - UConn's Integrated Pest Management Plan - updated in November 2019.